 Cigna Dental contracts with network dentists in most areas of the country.
 Network dentists provide covered services to Cigna Dental HMO members at independently owned network dental offices.
-You can request a list of network dental offices in your area by calling Cigna Dental at 1-800-Cigna24.
+You can request a list of network dental offices in your area by calling Cigna Dental at 1-800-Cigna24 (1-800-244-6224).
 You can also find a provider on the Cigna website at http://cigna.benefitnation.net/cigna/docdir.aspx.

 If you want to enroll in the Cigna Dental HMO but have a dentist whom you want to continue using, you should verify that he or she is in the Cigna Dental HMO.
-Since this Plan has no out-of-network benefits, other than for emergency treatment for pain, you won't be reimbursed for any dental services if you continue to visit your current dentist and he or she is not in the Cigna Dental HMO network.
+Because there are no out-of-network benefits, other than for emergency treatment for pain, you will not be reimbursed for any dental services if you continue to visit your current dentist and he or she is not in the Cigna Dental HMO network.